selfid-net/self-go-sdk/_examples/fact_request_intermediary/README.md

 ![Diagram](https://storage.googleapis.com/static.selfid.net/images/intermediary_fact_request_diagram.png)

-1. Request intermediary to check an identities facts through the self SDK with the data you want to assert, like age > 18.
+1. Request intermediary to check an identities.facts. through the self SDK with the data you want to assert, like age > 18.
 2. SDK will send a fact request to the intermediary.
 3. Intermediary will send a fact request with the same facts you want to assert to your already connected identity.
 4. The user will select the requested facts and accept sharing them with the intermediary.